The Language of Generalization: Case Study 2: Habitual Language

-In this experiment, we elicit human endorsements for generalizations about events (\emph{habituals}; e.g., \enquote{Mary smokes cigarettes}) while manipulating the frequency with which the referent-event occurs (e.g., how often Mary smokes cigarettes).
+In this experiment, we elicit human endorsements for generalizations about events (\emph{habituals}; e.g., \enquote{Mary smokes cigarettes}) while manipulating the frequency with which the referent event occurs (e.g., how often Mary smokes cigarettes).